After Open-Heart Surgery, SNOO Was Key for This Baby's Recovery

 “From there I looked it up and thought I had to have it,” she remembers.

 Judah arrived about two weeks early.
-Though Kristina knew from the outset he would need surgery to put in a shunt, the doctors learned that due to his specific type of TOF, they could wait until Judah was a little bit bigger before performing open-heart surgery.
+While Kristina knew from the outset he would need surgery to receive a shunt, the doctors learned that due to his specific type of TOF, they could wait until Judah was a little bit bigger before operating on him.

 When Kristina brought Judah home, she was hesitant to put him in SNOO right away because he was so tiny.
-But soon, she realized SNOO was necessary during a long colicky spell.
+But soon, during a long colicky spell, she realized SNOO was necessary.

 “He had been crying at least 30 minutes straight.
-I was at the point that I thought we need to go to emergency room.
+I was at the point that I thought we may need to go to emergency room.
 I tried everything, but with COVID, there was nobody around.
 It was just me and my 3-year-old; my husband was at work,” she says.
-“And with his condition, I thought, I’ll put him in SNOO.
+“So I thought, I’ll put him in SNOO.
 Within a couple minutes, he calmed right down and fell asleep.
-From there, it’s been like his little buddy.”
+From there, SNOO has been like his little buddy.”

 When Judah was just a little over 4 months old, his buddy accompanied him to the hospital following open-heart surgery.